Tips to avoid making a super mistake

 1. Calculating the right amount of super

-Under the compulsory Super Guarantee, employers are required to pay at least an additional 9.5% of an employee’s ordinary time earnings into the employee’s nominated super fund.
+Under the compulsory Super Guarantee, from 1 July 2023 employers are required to pay at least an additional 11% of an employee’s ordinary time earnings into the employee’s nominated super fund.
+This is gradually raising to 12% by 1 July 2025.

 Most modern payroll software can sort out the different types of ordinary time earnings, but the correct data needs to be entered into the payroll system – otherwise, errors can be hard to spot.